It's National Adoption Awareness Month! Learn More

 Helping thousands of vulnerable children worldwide

-Why Holt’s Child Nutrition Program is Important
+Why Holt’s Child Nutrition Program Is Important

 Malnutrition affects nearly 250 million children worldwide and malnutrition and hunger-related diseases are the biggest killer of children under age 5 in the developing world.